-Check out our list of compiled FreeeUp freelancer tips on the best ways to handle a difficult client.
+Check out our list of compiled FreeUp freelancer tips on the best ways to handle a difficult client.

-FreeeUp is looking for freelancers to interview for their YouTube channel.
-If you want to share your freelancing experience, all you need to do is reach out to Nathan to let him know and book a time with him on Calendly.
-These interviews are very informal and focus on your experience freelancing and using the FreeeUp platform.
+FreeUp is looking for freelancers to interview for their YouTube channel.
+If you want to share your freelancing experience, all you need to do is book a time with FreeUp on Calendly.
+These interviews are very informal and focus on your experience freelancing and using the FreeUp platform.

 When you leave reviews for FreeeUp, it encourages both clients and freelancers to join the marketplace.
-As above, this means growth for FreeeUp and your freelance business on the platform.
+As above, this means growth for FreeUp and your freelance business on the platform.

 The best way to do business is to always make sure that you are making the most out of each opportunity.
-Here are our best FreeeUp freelancer tips on maximizing your FreeeUp earning potential.
+Here are our best FreeUp freelancer tips on maximizing your FreeUp earning potential.

-You can also reach out to the FreeeUp.com Skype chat that is manned by an assistant around the clock for any urgent issues you face.
+You can also reach out to the FreeUp chat that is manned by an assistant around the clock for any urgent issues you face.
 If you need specialized help, like how to get set up as an agency on the marketplace, you can reach out to Jane or Leiden, the lead assistants, and they will direct you to the solutions you need.
-They have been with the marketplace since the beginning and they know FreeeUp inside and out
+They have been with the marketplace since the beginning and they know FreeUp inside and out

 More than helping you with any questions or issues that you have, the assistants are available to serve your freelance business.
 You can message them anytime with your skillset and rate and they can check the board for any matching tickets that you may have missed.
 They are here to make it easy for you to find good projects.

-FreeeUp pays out hundreds of thousands of dollars in referral money every year.
+FreeUp pays out hundreds of thousands of dollars in referral money every year.
 This all goes to clients and freelancers – including freelancers running agencies through the marketplace.
-One of the best FreeeUp freelancer tips we can share is making passive income while working through the marketplace.
-The FreeeUp referral program is a great way to start.
+One of the best FreeUp freelancer tips we can share is making passive income while working through the marketplace.
+The FreeUp referral program is a great way to start.

-FreeeUp is always looking for both new clients and talented freelancers to join the community.
-You can invite outside clients and freelance associates to FreeeUp and earn from $0.25 to $0.50 for every hour they bill, forever.
+FreeUp is always looking for both new clients and talented freelancers to join the community.
+You can invite outside clients and freelance associates to FreeUp and earn from $0.25 to $0.50 for every hour they bill, forever.
 If you also hire through FreeeUp, your referral earnings are discounted from your weekly invoice, so you can actually pay for hires with referral earnings.
-Just give your referrals the unique affiliate link found on your FreeeUp account dashboard or direct them to fill out the application.
+Just give your referrals the unique affiliate link found on your FreeUp account dashboard or direct them to fill out the application.

-Promote FreeeUp to other business owners and freelancers through your website and social media channels.
-While earning passive referral income, you will also be helping to grow the FreeeUp community and all the opportunities that come along with working through the marketplace.
+Promote FreeUp to other business owners and freelancers through your website and social media channels.
+While earning passive referral income, you will also be helping to grow the FreeUp community and all the opportunities that come along with working through the marketplace.

-You can also send an email to FreeeUp Accounting, copy the client, to confirm the agreement so that they can set up the fixed price billing.
+You can also send an email to FreeUp Accounting, copy the client, to confirm the agreement so that they can set up the fixed price billing.

 If you offer a specialized skillset or specific area of expertise, look for opportunities to sign a client up for monthly recurring packages.
 It’s a great way to manage multiple similar projects and scale your freelance business at the same time.
 You should never pressure clients into accepting a recurring package, but it’s a good thing to offer.
 Accounting can easily set up this arrangement for you and answer any questions you have about how this is billed.

-FreeeUp is a great place to find top talent to help you grow your freelance business or agency.
-You can hire other pre-vetted freelancers for FreeeUp or outside clients to reap the same stellar advantages that the marketplace offers to all its clients.
+FreeUp is a great place to find top talent to help you grow your freelance business or agency.
+You can hire other pre-vetted freelancers for FreeUp or outside clients to reap the same stellar advantages that the marketplace offers to all its clients.
 You’ll be able to take on more projects to scale your earnings beyond what you can personally handle.

 Once you’re set up, you can use your official freelancer business email and arrange to have all your weekly invoices sport your business name so you can present a more professional face to clients.

-Communication is one of the cornerstones of the FreeeUp Marketplace.
-One of the most important FreeeUp freelancer tips is, therefore, maintaining proper communication at all times and in all situations.
+Communication is one of the cornerstones of the FreeUp Marketplace.
+One of the most important FreeUp freelancer tips is, therefore, maintaining proper communication at all times and in all situations.